etrex/kamiliff/README.md

   - size: Full
   - Endpoint URL: https://yourwebsite/liff

-and then copy the result to enviroment parameters:
+And then copy the result to enviroment parameters:

 ```
 LIFF_COMPACT=line://app/for_compact_liff_id